microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Restore-EntraDeletedApplication.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description

-This cmdlet restores a previously deleted application.
+this cmdlet restores a previously deleted application.

 Restoring an application doesn't restore the associated service principal automatically.
 You must explicitly restore the deleted service principal.